JoscaWij/JoscaWij/README.md

 ## <p align="center"> Hi there 👋 my name is Josca. </p>

-### <p align="center"> Welcome on my GitHub Page.
-I am a female Web Developer, freelance online editor and an MBA student in digital and media managment based in Hamburg.</p>
+Welcome on my GitHub Page.
+I am a female Web Developer, freelance online editor and an MBA student in digital and media managment based in Hamburg.

-#### I learned to code at the **neue fische bootcamp** 🐠 in summer 2020 and fell I love with game development 🎮 I created **my own little game [Spacey](https://github.com/JoscaWij/Spacey)** in just one month from scratch and with vanilla Javascript.
+I learned to code at the **neue fische bootcamp** 🐠 in summer 2020 and fell I love with game development 🎮 I created **my own little game [Spacey](https://github.com/JoscaWij/Spacey)** in just one month from scratch and with vanilla Javascript.

 ---